yiyun-chu/yiyun-chu.github.io/_pages/research.md

 - **Optimizing Student Engagement and Learning: Insights from Video Delivery and Cognitive Load Analysis in Courseware from Outlier.org** <br/>
 *Yi-Yun Chu, Mi Zhou, Pedro Ferreira and Michael D. Smith*

-- **"Program-Ad Congruence in TV Advertising: A Multi-Genre Analysis of Thematic and Emotional Alignment Using Deep Learning Measures"** <br/>
+- **"Program-Ad Congruence in TV Advertising: A Multi-Genre Analysis of Thematic and Emotional Congruence"** <br/>
 *Yi-Yun Chu, Liye Ma, Uttara M. Ananthakrishnan and Michael D. Smith* <br/>

 - **"Blurred Lines: The Differential Impact of High-Quality and Low-Quality Piracy on Box Office Revenues"** <br/>